-• Demonstrated alignment of PIRSA Fisheries and Aquaculture strategies and actions with State plans and strategic frameworks.

-Activity 4 Financial Management and Cost Recovery

-• Develop, review and implement cost recovery procedures that are transparent, evidence-based and are developed in a consultative manner (e.g. develop PIRSA Fisheries and Aquaculture's Cost Recovery Framework).

-Activity 5 Provision of timely advice to Chief Executive and Minister - PIRSA and other government agencies

-• Accurate and timely advice is provided to the Chief Executive of Primary Industries and Regional Development and other Ministers.
+Accurate and timely project management and administration of external contractual services and agreements that are consistent with SA Public Service standards and legal obligations (e.g. tenders for rehabilitation of suspended aquaculture sites).
+Ongoing Develop, review monitor and implement PIRSA Fisheries and Aquaculture's budget and business plan.
+Ongoing Demonstrated alignment of PIRSA Fisheries and Aquaculture strategies and actions with State plans and strategic frameworks.
+Ongoing 2.
+Activity 4 - Financial management and cost recovery Develop, review and implement cost recovery procedures that are transparent, evidence-based and are developed in a consultative manner (e.g. develop PIRSA Fisheries and Aquaculture's Cost Recovery Framework).
+Ongoing 3.
+Activity 5 Provision of timely advice to Chief Executive and Minister - PIRSA and other government agencies Accurate and timely advice is provided to the Chief Executive of Primary Industries and Regional Development and other Ministers.
+Ongoing